oneapi-src/oneDAL/docs/source/contribution/threading.rst

 computations on CPU.

 But oneTBB is not used in the code of oneDAL algorithms directly.
-The algorithms rather use custom primitives that either wrap oneTBB functionality or are inhome developed.
+The algorithms rather use custom primitives that either wrap oneTBB functionality or are in-house developed.
 Those primitives form oneDAL's threading layer.

 This is done in order not to be dependent on possible oneTBB API changes and even